St. Augustine's Episcopal Church (Gary, Indiana)

+Praised for the mid-century modern style, it was listed on the National Register of Historic Places in 2013.

 Congregation

 The historically black parish was chartered in 1927 by thirty African American professionals as a Colored Episcopal Mission.
 St. Augustine's original home was at 19th and Adams in Gary's Midtown section in an old Roman Catholic Mission building.
 The first service in the congregation's new home was held on May 8, 1959.

 Initially the church struggled to hold regular services and maintain attendance.
 Only seventeen people attended the first service, and for the first decade of the congregation's existence, it was only able to attract part-time priests.
-In 1938 Episcopal Bishop Campbell Gray assigned Benedictine monks of St. Gregory's Abbey, Three Rivers to serve the struggling mission, and they remained with the church until 1946, two years after Gray's death.
-A retired rector named Rev. Langendorff headed the church for the next few years until in 1951 Rev. Wallace L. Wells, spouse of Henrietta Bell Wells and newly ordained, assumed leadership.
+In 1938 Episcopal Bishop Campbell Gray assigned Benedictine monks of St. Gregory's Abbey, Three Rivers to serve the struggling mission.
+They served the church until 1946, two years after Gray's death.

+A retired rector named Rev. Langendorff headed the church for the next few years.
+In 1951 Rev. Wallace L. Wells, spouse of Henrietta Bell Wells and newly ordained, assumed leadership.